kjacked/laura/readme.md

 ---

 ## Outstanding Roadmap Items
+Implement Lead List Management

+✅ Decide on a lead source: Airtable

+✅ Implement a loader in main.py (and leads.py) to fetch the next lead to call

+✅ Mark leads as "called" or "in progress" to avoid duplicates

+⬜ Optionally, support retry logic for failed calls (e.g., no answer) — Not yet implemented

+Handle Webhooks for Call Status and Summaries

+✅ Implement HTTP endpoints (/vapi-webhook, /twilio-status) using Flask in main.py

+✅ Parse incoming webhook data to update call status, log outcomes, and store call recordings or transcripts

+✅ Secure webhook endpoints (with a secret token)

+Enhance Error Handling and Resilience

+⬜ Add retries with exponential backoff for VAPI and Airtable API calls

+⬜ Log all exceptions and errors with enough detail for debugging

+⬜ Implement circuit breaker logic if repeated failures occur

+Parameterize and Secure Configuration

+⬜ Support loading config from .env files in development (using python-dotenv)

+⬜ Document all required environment variables in a README.md or .env.example

+⬜ For Kubernetes, ensure all secrets are referenced from K8s Secrets, not hardcoded

+Improve LLM Prompt and Assistant Customization

+⬜ Move prompt templates to a separate file or allow them to be passed as environment variables

+⬜ Support dynamic prompt variables (e.g., customer name, product)

+⬜ Allow voice selection via config

+Testing and Mocking

+⬜ Implement unit tests for all modules (vapi_client, logger, config validation, lead loader)

+⬜ Use requests-mock or similar to mock external API calls in tests

+⬜ Add integration tests for the full call flow (mocking VAPI and Airtable)

+⬜ Set up a CI pipeline (e.g., GitHub Actions) to run tests on every commit

+Build a Minimal UI/Dashboard (Optional but Recommended)

+⬜ Implement a simple Flask or FastAPI web dashboard

+⬜ Display recent calls, agent status, and allow pausing/resuming agents

+⬜ Optionally, integrate with Kubernetes to scale deployments from the UI

+Productionize Docker and Kubernetes Manifests

+⬜ Finalize the Dockerfile (multi-stage build, non-root user, etc.)

+⬜ Parameterize k8s/deployment.yaml for different agents/campaigns

+⬜ Add resource requests/limits and health/readiness probes

+⬜ Create and document K8s Secrets for all sensitive config

+Monitoring, Logging, and Alerting

+⬜ Integrate with a log aggregator (e.g., ELK, CloudWatch, GCP Logging)

+⬜ Expose Prometheus metrics (calls made, errors, etc.) if possible

+⬜ Set up alerts for high error rates, pod restarts, or API failures

+Compliance and Consent Safeguards

+⬜ Add logic to check that each lead has documented consent before calling

+⬜ Ensure the agent’s first message includes required disclosures (recording, opt-out)

+⬜ Log consent status and opt-outs in Airtable or your CRM

+Documentation and Developer Onboarding

+⬜ Write a comprehensive README.md covering setup, config, deployment, and troubleshooting

+⬜ Document the API endpoints, environment variables, and expected webhook payloads

+⬜ Provide example manifests and test data

+(Optional) Integrate Lindy or Other Summarization/Automation

+⬜ Add code or Make.com/Zapier integration to send call recordings/transcripts to Lindy

+⬜ Store Lindy’s summaries and next actions in Airtable or notify sales reps

+Legend:

+✅ Complete

+⬜ Still needs to be completed
 ### Error Handling & Resilience
 - Add retries with exponential backoff for all external API calls (Airtable, VAPI).
 - Log all exceptions with stack traces.